ruslkhay/aichf/docs/concept_presentation.md

 capture the complexities of financial markets.
 Given that these markets often exhibit non-linear dynamics and intricate interdependencies, Deep Learning (DL) emerges as a compelling alternative for portfolio optimization.

+Another approach for example, an XGBoost or Random Forest agent predicts future returns, and GARCH predicts volatility; together, they produce a covariance matrix for Markowitz optimization.
+This is useful during the rebalancing phase (daily or hourly) to adapt to the market.

 ---
 #### Resources